navikt/pyarxaas/docs/user-guide/quick-start.rst

 5. **To make a call to the ARXaaS instance we need to make a instance of the AaaS class.
 The AaaS connector class needs a url to the ARXaaS instance.
 In this example we have ARXaaS running locally.** ::

+    # import the aaas module
     from pyaaas.aaas import AaaS

+    # establishing a connection to the ARXaaS service using the URL
     aaas = AaaS("http://localhost:8080")

 6. **After the** :ref:`aaas` **object is created we can use it to call the ARXaaS instance.
 Back if the anonymization is successful we receive an** :ref:`anonymize_result` ::

+    # specify the dataset as the first parameter, and privacy model list as the second paramter
     anonymize_result = aaas.anonymize(dataset, [kanon])

  :ref:`anonymize_result` contains the new :ref:`dataset`, the :ref:`risk_profile` for the new , the :ref:`dataset`,